 King Up High is the story of a man who must travel from opposite ends of the city to a high-rise building during the most dangerous day of the year.

 I wrote the first draft of this story as a first person narrative about a thrill seeker who would do anything for the feel of the rush.
-Dekker was cool and calm.
-His place within this Purge world was more about the excitement of the day and not the horrors of tomorrow.
-As a competitor, Dekker displays his conformity on the stage of a television show.
-The reality that Purge night is real and the almighty dollar never stops someone or company would find a way to make Purge Day a bankable entertainment prospect and this is it: a game called King Up High.
+Dekker is cool and calm; his place within this Purge world is more about the excitement of the day and not the horrors of tomorrow.
+As a competitor, Dekker showcases his conformity on the stage of a television show, King Up High.
+The reality that Purge night is real and the almighty dollar never stops earning was a great concept to explore.
+Someone or some company would evidently find a way to make Purge Day a bankable entertainment commodity.

 Just a few pages in I’d decided to make this into an audio drama and as the story of Dekker unfolded, different characters revealed themselves within this arc who now needed voices.
 Alysa, Mike, and Chris answered the creative call and pony’d up voice work for free.

 I was to voice Dekker, the main lead.
 Why?
 Because I’m always available and didn’t want to bother anyone else.
-Though after performing a scene and then performing that same scene ten more times, I wished I would have swallowed my pride and recruited another creative, like, my boy Matty P, coworker, actor/director, friend.
+After performing a scene, and then performing that same scene ten more times, I wished I would have swallowed my pride and recruited another creative, like, my boy Matty P, coworker, actor, director, friend.

-Can’t say I regret going through the process.
+Can’t say I regret going through the process, though.
 The experience definitely taught me what to expect the next time I record one of these audio plays.
-I also gained more perspective on what to expect from anyone who volunteers to act in one of our productions.
+I also gained more perspective on what to expect from anyone who volunteers to act in one of these productions.
 I remember Alysa texting me a question about this scene towards the end of Bird Song and I was very confused on how to direct her.

 “Um, just scream,” is what I wanted to tell her but she was trying to understand the character in the moment and the precariousness of her situation.
 Not any scream would do.
 Alysa wanted to sell it at the highest value and came back with various versions of the damsel in distress for me to choose from.

 I got a bit ahead of myself and started thinking of ways I could use the story for a video project and tell a bit of Riley’s back story using different mediums.
-In truth, I was captivated by Riley’s love story.
-It was something that was added as an afterthought but needed addressing because it will serve as Dekker’s motivation to accomplish the difficult task of surviving Purge Night.
+In truth, I was captivated by Riley’s love story; it was something that was added as an afterthought but needed addressing because it would serve as Dekker’s motivation to accomplish the difficult task of surviving Purge Night.

-Aside from the audio program, I made a Fleeting and Doe-Eyed Girl.
-Fleeting, a video short, was more a product of distraction than a purposeful creation, and the idea was to convey some of the emotions Dekker experienced the day leading into the night of the purge.
-The nightmares and the memories all play an integral part in his motivation to compete in King Up High and it sets the stage for the actions moments that preclude the story depicted in the audio drama.
+Aside from the audio program, I filmed Fleeting and wrote Doe-Eyed Girl.
+Fleeting, a video short, was more a product of distraction than a purposeful creation.
+The idea was to convey some of the emotions Dekker experienced the day leading into the night of the purge.
+The nightmares and the memories all play an integral part in his motivation to compete in King Up High and it sets the stage for actions that preclude the moment within Bird Song.

 The very first iteration was a static camera vlog of Dekker attempting to give you and introspective look into his life.
-This video was long and terse with dialog from the script.
-A total snooze fest that was better left for the audio version.
-Told using only images Fleeting was a more creative method to introducing Dekker and the story he tells via the audio stream, Bird Song.
+This video was long and terse with dialog from the script– total snooze fest that was better left for the audio version.

 The idea that you don’t have to tell a story one way has always been something that encourages me to continue writing.
-With the emergence of New Media and technology, a creative person doesn’t have to only rely on using one method to tell a story, he or she can tell their story, however imagination they choose to express themselves.
+With the emergence of New Media and technology, a creative person doesn’t have to only rely on using one method to tell a story; he or she can tell their story in any imaginative way they choose to express themselves.

-If you enjoy this project, please, share it with other you think might enjoy it as well.
+If you enjoy this project, please, share it with others you think might enjoy it as well.
 Thank you.